A dream named cocoa: the commitment of Pan di Stelle

-However, it doesn’t stop there: the Foundation also actively organizes many training courses, including some specifically on leadership and self-empowerment for women only, essential for sustaining the development and improvement of the living conditions of the whole community.
+But it’s not just about child protection: the Foundation also actively organizes many training courses, including some specifically on leadership and self-empowerment for women only, which are essential to support the development and improvement of the living conditions of the entire community.

 One of the objectives of the Cocoa Horizons Foundation is also to include farmers in a specific training program focusing on the activities they perform as they work, from sowing and looking after the plants to the post-harvest phases of the process, such as fermenting and drying the cocoa beans.
 Specialized trainers, including conservationists, agronomists, geographers, account controllers and auditors have helped improve the daily life of approximately 25,000 cocoa farmers and their families.

-In line with the Barilla Sustainable Agriculture Code, the Group’s goal is to purchase 100% of its raw materials responsibly in terms of economic, environmental and social impact by 2020, by protecting the resources of the Planet and the quality of life of those who live here.
-Instead, by 2030, the goal is to achieve full transparency of 100% of its key raw material production and supply chains.
+In line with the Barilla Sustainable Agriculture Code our goal is therefore to purchase more and more raw materials responsibly in terms of economic, environmental and social impact, thus protecting our planet’s resources and the quality of life of its inhabitants.